Estimated reading time: 5 minutes

 Do you get pain that is unbearable and shoots down the back of your leg?
 Or maybe you get constant numbness and tingling that goes down your leg?
 If so, you may be experiencing what is called sciatica.
 One thing for sure, it’s interfering with some aspect of your life whether that’s sleep, sitting, your work, or your favourite sport.
 In this post, I will discuss what causes sciatica and how chiropractic care for sciatica is often successful in providing relief.

 Sciatica, pronounced “sigh-attic-ah”, is pain that runs down the back of the leg due to the sciatic nerve getting pinched.
 The sciatic nerve comes from the nerves in the low back and runs down the back of the leg and into the foot.
 So not only can you get pain in your leg, but you could also get numbness in your legs and foot.
 As well, a pinched sciatic nerve can cause weakness in your leg or foot.

 The most common cause of sciatica is a bulging disc or disc herniation in the low back.
 (1) Your discs are the cushions between your spinal bones.
 If your discs get injured they can bulge or burst (herniate) outward.
-This bulging or bursting can often pinch the nerves causing pain, numbness and tingling, and weakness in the muscles.
+This bulging or bursting can often pinch your sciatic nerve causing pain, numbness and tingling, and weakness in your muscles.
 In addition, inflammation (swelling) also irritates the sciatic nerve which increases the pain.

 Here are a few other common causes of sciatica (1):